 In our experience with smartwatches, we often find that this problem happens when a faulty connection problem is related to the charging cradle.

-In this article, we look at some of the main issues that might lead to your Samsung Galaxy watch not turning on and provide you with some helpful tips that save you time and dollars.
+This article looks at some of the main issues that might lead to your Samsung Galaxy watch not turning on and provides helpful tips that save you time and dollars.

 Start with the charging dock for your Galaxy Watch

-- The first thing you can do is to leave your Galaxy Watch on the charger overnight and charge it to 100%.
+- Leave your Galaxy Watch on the charger overnight and charge it to 100%.
 The charge time for the watch depends upon the watch’s condition and the charger’s condition.
 There is a chance that your watch has completely drained its battery.

 - Inspect the Samsung Wireless charger cable.
 If you see any signs of fraying, it may suggest that the charging cable has run its course, and you need a new Samsung Charging wireless cable.
 If getting a replacement isn’t possible, use electrical tape or Sugru over the fraying portion and try charging.

 - And the obvious?
-Are you using the right wireless charger?
-In our household, we use different smartwatches, and most of these chargers look the same.
-Flip your charger over and make sure that you use the right charger to charge your Galaxy watch.
-Old Galaxy Watch Active chargers may not be able to charge your newer Samsung Galaxy watches.
+Are you using the correct wireless charger?
+We use different smartwatches in our household, and most of these chargers look the same.
+Flip your charger over and use the right charger to charge your Galaxy watch.
+Old Galaxy Watch Active chargers may not charge your newer Samsung Galaxy watches.

 Galaxy Watch not turning on due to faulty charging

-- Start charging your watch using the wireless charger and let it sit on the cradle for a couple of hours.
+- Start charging your watch using the wireless charger that comes with it, and let it sit on the cradle for a couple of hours.

-- After an hour or two, if you don’t see the charging indicator show up on your watch’s display, Press the Power button on your watch while leaving it on the charger.
+- After an hour or two, if you don’t see the charging indicator on your watch’s display, press the Power button on your watch while leaving it on the charger.
 Does your watch turn on to show the power indicator?
-If it does, then let the charging process continue till the watch is fully charged.
+If it does, let the charging process continue until the watch is fully charged.

 - After an hour or two of charging, if your Galaxy watch does not show charging status when the Power button is pressed but appears warm to touch, it may mean that your Galaxy watch is too hot (thermal shutdown mode.)
 Your watch cannot charge until it cools down.
-Remove the watch and wait till it cools off and then place it on the charger.
+Remove the watch, wait until it cools off, and then place it on the charger.
 Runaway apps can cause the watch to enter into thermal shutdown mode.

-- Verify nothing is between charger and device, i.e., no dust, tape, etc. We have seen many instances where there is accumulated dust or debris on the charger, or the back of your smartwatch has collected dust from use.
+- Verify nothing is between the charger and the device, i.e., no dust, tape, etc. We have seen many instances where there is accumulated dust or debris on the charger or the back of your smartwatch has collected dust from use.
 Use a clean piece of cloth to clean out any dirt from the charger and the back of the watch, and then try charging.

-- Try changing the charger’s power source, i.e., move to wall outlet from laptop.
-When charging via PC or laptop, the device must be ON and not on sleep mode.
-You can verify that the charger is getting power by using the USB head on another device or outlet.
+- Try changing the charger’s power source, i.e., move to a wall outlet from the laptop.
+When charging via PC or laptop, the device must be ON and not in sleep mode.
+You can verify that the charger gets power by using the USB head on another device or outlet.

-If you notice that your watch is charging but charging very slowly, then it may be time to get a replacement charging cradle for your Galaxy Watch.
+If you notice that your watch is charging very slowly, it may be time to get a replacement charging cradle for your Galaxy Watch.

-Generally, put a little rubbing alcohol on your finger and rub around the buttons, push them repeatedly, in an attempt to try and loosen anything that’s built up and preventing them from depressing properly.
+Generally, put a little rubbing alcohol on your finger and rub around the buttons.
+Push them repeatedly to try and loosen anything that’s built up and prevent them from depressing properly.

-If your charger has a LED light and it shows different color lights, here is how you can interpret this.
+If your charger has an LED light and shows different color lights, you can interpret this as: